 But in recent years more people are discovering the peaceful tranquility of the parks.
 Along with its alluring, clean beaches, picturesque mountain villages, and stately castles.
 And many say that Abruzzo’s beauty even surpasses that of Tuscany!

-The inland areas abound with livestock such as pigs, cattle, poultry, and goats.
+The area abounds with livestock such as pigs, cattle, poultry, and goats.
 And farms producing fruits and vegetables.
-While the lower areas and coastal lands are known for their excellent olives and olive oils.
-And wines, like the Montepulciano, which is Italy’s most exported wine.
+And is also known for its excellent olives, olive oils, and wines.
+Like the Montepulciano, which is Italy’s most exported wine.

 Products which Abruzzesi chefs make good use of, turning out tasty offerings such as: